caradactyl/446-search-engines/README.md

 # 446-search-engines
-solutions to CS 446 Search Engines assignments
+This repository includes solutions to some of the CS 446 Search Engines assignments from the Spring 2014 offering.

-class taken in Spring 2014
+Some of the solutions were written in Python, others were written in Java

-(this was my first time using Python!)
+This semester was the first time I ever used Python!